githubkusi/awesome-knowledge-management-tools/features.md

 # Embed 3rd party services

 Many of the services can also be included via an embed link which forwards you onto the 3rd party site.
 However, for content rendering on the page, a particular service must be explicitly supported

+# Administration

+# Authentication

+# User Management

+# Table Support

+## Images

+Can you paste an image in your clipboard to a

+# Installation

+# Business model